Dani2237/Dani2237/README.md

 - 👋 Hi, I’m @Dani2237.
 - 👀 I’m interested in exploring.
 - 🌱 I’m currently learning new things i might never be forgetting.
-- 📫 How to reach me: You can reach me through my e-mail or through my discord server.
+- 📫 How to reach me: You can reach me through my e-mail ("or through my discord server").
 - 😄 Pronouns: he/him
 - ⚡ Fun fact: I don't got funfacts i only got normal facts. (sometimes they are fun)